theproactivedev/developer-recruitment/README.md

 - Why is this part updated?
 - What have you updated?
 - What tools did you use to find issues here?

-First create and work within a new branch.

-Implement this as a full width item
-1. Use any existing helpers you can find
-2. Create a PR on this repo once done to merge in with master.

-__This will capture their ability to amend work based on our feedback in a PR__